HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 It is RECOMMENDED that caution be exercised when scheduling issues in a dependency chain in the same Milestone.
 Historically, this has been the source of slips in DCP schedules.

 The Release Shepherd MUST validate accurate modeling of Objectives for the Release in ZenHub and create a Release epic named “Q#YYYY” such as “Q42019” which contains all the related *dcp* Epics and issues for the Release.
-This will automatically include all child issues in other component repo(s).
+This will automatically include all child issues in other component repositories.

 This Epic represents the Engineering Plan which MUST be sent to the DCP PM mailing list for review and approval, noting any Objectives that were cut or reduced in scope due to engineering capacity.
 The Project Leads MUST respond to the original message within two days and MAY negotiate changes to the Engineering Plan.